-The members of the Corporation of the College are required to present audited financial statements for each financial year.
+The members of the Corporation are required to present audited financial statements for each financial year.

-Within the terms and conditions of the Funding Agreement agreed between the Education and Skills Funding Agency and the Corporation of the College, the Corporation, through its Principal, is required to prepare financial statements for each financial year in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education Institutions and with the Accounts Direction issued by the Education and Skills Funding Agency (ESFA), and which give a true and fair view of the state of affairs of the College and the result for that year.
+The law applicable to charities in England and the terms and conditions of the Funding Agreement between the Education and Skills Funding Agency and the Corporation of the College, requires the corporation of the college to prepare financial statements and the Operating and Financial Review for each financial year in accordance with the Statement of Recommended Practice - Accounting for Further and Higher Education Institutions the annual Accounts Direction issued by the Education and Skills Funding Agency, and in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards) and which give a true and fair view of the state of affairs of the College and of the College's surplus/deficit of income over expenditure for that period.